elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-diction-and-why-is-it-important-in-speech.md

 score: -1.0
 related_article1:
     id: 168550
+    title: >-
-    title: What techniques can be used to manage disagreement respectfully in a discussion?
+        What techniques can be used to manage disagreement respectfully in a discussion?
     subject: Education Studies
     url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
 related_article2:
-    id: 168537
+    id: 168531
+    title: >-
-    title: How can a speaker align their content with the purpose of their speech?
+        How can emotional appeal impact an audience during a speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-a-speaker-align-their-content-with-the-purpose-of-their-speech
+    url: /learn/education-studies/questions/how-can-emotional-appeal-impact-an-audience-during-a-speech
 related_article3:
-    id: 168553
+    id: 168531
-    title: What strategies can be employed for conflict resolution while maintaining respectful dialogue?
+    title: >-
+        How can emotional appeal impact an audience during a speech?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-conflict-resolution-while-maintaining-respectful-dialogue
+    url: /learn/education-studies/questions/how-can-emotional-appeal-impact-an-audience-during-a-speech
 related_article4:
-    id: 168542
+    id: 168539
-    title: What are effective summarization techniques and how can personal bias be avoided?
+    title: >-
+        How can active listening enhance understanding during a critique?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-summarization-techniques-and-how-can-personal-bias-be-avoided
+    url: /learn/education-studies/questions/how-can-active-listening-enhance-understanding-during-a-critique
 related_article5:
-    id: 168530
+    id: 168550
-    title: What are some common rhetorical strategies used in speeches?
+    title: >-
+        What techniques can be used to manage disagreement respectfully in a discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-common-rhetorical-strategies-used-in-speeches
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-manage-disagreement-respectfully-in-a-discussion
 ---

 &nbsp;